formsandflows/PACo/Canvas components/PACo_Tile_A.md

 | cmp_VisualizationColor | Data | Input | Text | The color of the visualization. | |

 ### cmp_TextStyling
-This custom property is of data type "Table" and a record has the following properties:
+This custom property is of data type "**Table**" and a record has the following properties:

 | Property | Description |
 | :--- | :--- |